 The NAME directive assigns a DBMaker RDBMS column name to the field defined on the next line.
-In DBMaker all column names are unique and must be less than or equal to eighteen characters in length.
+In DBMaker, all column names are unique and must be less than 128 characters.
 This directive can be used to avoid problems created by columns with incompatible or duplicate names.